Riretta/Pro_CCaps-Progressive-learning-with-capsules/README.md

 This Project is going to appear at WACV2022.

 Please if you use this repository for you research, cite me:\
-"Pro-CCaps: Progressively Teaching Colourisation to Capsules\
+"Pro-CCaps: Progressively Teaching Colourisation to Capsules"\
 Rita Pucci, Christian Micheloni, Gian Luca Foresti, Niki Martinel\
 WACV 2022